A belated happy birthday to Rik Van Steenbergen, who was born on September 9, 1924, and died on May 15, 2003.

 In addition, Van Steenbergen won the 1949 World Championship Road Race ahead of Ferdi Kubler of Switzerland and Fausto Coppi of Italy, and later the 1956 World Championship Road Race in front of Rik Van Looy of Belgium and Gerrit Schulte of Holland.

 His third victory came in 1957, after he beat Frenchmen Louison Bobet and Andre Darrigade in the World Championship Road Race held in Waregem, Belgium.

 Additionally, Van Steenbergen won the 1948 Paris-Roubaix Classic ahead of Emile Idee of France and Georges Claes of Belgium, and again in 1952, this time vanquishing Fausto Coppi of Italy and Andre Mahe of France.

 Van Steenbergen also won the Milan-San Remo Classic in 1954, the Tour of Flanders Classic in 1944 and 1946 and the Fleche Wallone Classic on two occasions in 1949 and 1958.

 Van Steenbergen was born in Arendonk to a poor family, whereby he worked as an errand boy and a cigar-roller during his teenage years.

 He was first introduced to cycling at sixteen, quickly establishing himself as one of Belgium’s most promising junior riders during the early 1940’s.

-Van Steenbergen began racing professionally in 1942 during World War II, winning a number of important races throughout Belgium during the next two years including the Belgian National Road Championship title.
+Van Steenbergen began racing professionally in 1942 during World War II, winning a number of important races throughout his homeland during the next two years including the Belgian National Road Championship title.

 1944 marked his first major victory, after triumphing in the prestigious Tour of Flanders Classic, which as previously mentioned, he won again in 1946 as well.